reiugit/ConfigurationsInConsoleApp/README.md

 # Configurations in a console app

-## Example for reading configurations from appsettings.json in a console app.
+## Example for reading configurations<br>from appsettings.json in a console app.

 1.)
 Using the options pattern (strongly typed configuration):